MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/walkthrough-calculating-work-in-process-for-a-job.md

 ---
 title: Walkthrough - Calculating Work in Progress for a Job
-description: Jobs involve the consumption of employee hours, machine hours, stock items, and other types of usage that have to be tracked as a job progresses.
+description: Jobs involve the consumption of employee hours, machine hours, inventory items, and other types of usage that have to be tracked as a job progresses.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual